 If they have issued a final tax amount and issues you a Notice of Tax and Demand for Payment and the amount remains unpaid, they will issue you a Final Notice of Intent to Levy and Notice of Your Right to a Hearing at least 30 days before they issue a levy.

-Tab Burkhalter is an experienced tax attorney who has assisted many clients in negotiating with the IRS.
-He can help you work out a payment plan with the IRS to satisfy a lien.
+We are experienced tax attorneys who have assisted many clients in negotiating with the IRS.
+We can help you work out a payment plan with the IRS to satisfy a lien.
 Call our office today for your free, initial consultation.